aryangulati/codemod/README.md

         '<font *color="?(.*?)"?>(.*?)</font>' \
         '<span style="color: \1;">\2</span>'

-For each match of the regex, you'll be shown a colored diff, and asked if you want to accept the change (the replacement of the `<font>` tag with a `<span>` tag), reject it, or edit the line in question in your `$EDITOR` of choice.
+For each match of the regex, you'll be shown a colored difference, and asked if you want to accept the change (the replacement of the `<font>` tag with a `<span>` tag), reject it, or edit the line in question in your `$EDITOR` of choice.

 Install
 -------